-We acknowledge that in regards to student we have re we have received, discussed

-and fully understand Raymor nd School Distri ct's Acceptable Use Procedu ıres.

-Parent Guardian Info:

-Print Name: Signa ature: Date:

-Home Address:

-Home Phone Number: Work Phone Number:

-Do you have internet access

-Parent email address: · · · · · · · · · · · · · · · · · · ·

-Student Info:

-Print Name: Sign ature: Date:

-Home room/RAP teacher:

-Please indicate desired pass word (must be a at least 7 characters that are a combination of

-numbers and letters, with at least one capita l letter).
-(RHS and

-IHGMS only)

-Adopted: April 16, 1998 Revised: Nov rember 4, 1999

-Revised: September 20, 2001 Revised: May t 16, 2001

-Revised: May 16, 2001 Revised: Aug ust 2 2006
+We acknowledge that in regards to student we have re eceived, discussed and fully understand Raymor nd School District's Acceptable Use Procedures.
+Parent Guardian Info: Print Name: Signature: Date: Home Phone Number: Work Phone Num ber: Do you have internet access at home?
+Is it broadbar nd? dial up?
+Parent email address: Student Info: Print Name: Signature: Date: Grade: Please indicate desired pass word (must be at least 7 characters that are a combination of numbers and letters, with at least one capital letter) (RHS and IHGMS only) Adopted: April 16, 1998 Revised: November 4, 1999 Revised: September 20, 2001 Revised: May 16, 2001 Revised: May 16, 2001 Revised: August 2, 2006